Miigon/blog/_posts/golang/projects/2021-01-29-golang-project-tic-tac-toe.md

 > make much sense for me to write about everything, a quick Google search will usually
 > work better.
 >
-> I decided to focus this article series on my experiences of making experimental or
+> As a result, this article series will now be focused on my experiences of making experimental
-> actual project with Golang and trying to cover some features and neuances of Golang in
+> and/or actual project with Golang.
+The goal is to show Golang's features and neuances.
-> the process.

-In this article, I'll go through my process of writing a simple Tic-Tac-Toe game in Golang.
-The goal of this project is to practice my golang skill and learn how to do certain things in Golang.

 [Full code on Github](https://github.com/Miigon/full-codes-from-blog/blob/master/tic-tac-toe.go)